raster-foundry/raster-foundry/README.md

  - Create a new feature branch
  - Start up the vagrant machine with `vagrant up --provision`
- - Get an `sbt` console open using `./scripts/console app-server ./sbt`
+ - Get an `sbt` console open using `./scripts/console api-server ./sbt`
  - Make changes to Scala code
  - Try compiling (`~compile`) or running the service to inspect it (`~app/run`)